Making New Friends as an Adult

 Try not to focus on what the other person may be thinking of you.
 Sometimes we can get bogged down with worrying if others like us, find us interesting, or are judging us.
 Try to be in the moment learning about the person in front of you and not worry about what others are thinking of you.

 It’s important to remember that there’s a link between friendship and physical and mental wellbeing.
 The ability to make new friends throughout life is a key to successful aging.
 The stronger your ties to other people, the happier and healthier you are likely to be.

 Important note: Some of the above tips may not be feasible, especially during an outbreak of COVID-19.
-Remember to stay safe regarding gatherings and events to prevent illness by following guidelines most relevant to your area and by checking your government and health authorities websites.
+Remember to stay safe with regard to gatherings and events to prevent illness by following guidelines most relevant to your area and by checking your government and health authorities’ websites.